skysqlinc/skysql-docs/docs/Serverless.md

 - **Developer-Friendly Free Tier**: A forever free tier is available, ideal for development and testing environments, allowing teams to innovate without infrastructure management concerns.

 ## Technical Overview
+SkySQL Serverless employs cloud-native techniques to achieve its capabilities:
 - **Cloud-Native Scaling**: Utilizes Kubernetes with custom-built controllers for fine-grained resource control, enabling rapid and non-disruptive vertical and horizontal scaling.
 - **Efficient Resource Management**: Maintains “hot” micro DB servers that can be restored seamlessly, facilitating efficient scaling from zero and ensuring consistent performance.
 - **Persistent Connections**: Ensures always-on connections, even when database servers scale to zero, providing uninterrupted service for applications.

 ## Provisioned vs Serverless: What to Choose?
+For consistent workloads that require steady, always-on database performance and predictable cost, launch your service with the provisioned option.
+Provisioned databases are ideal for production systems with predictable demand, ensuring optimal performance.
+Consider using Serverless option for following use cases:
 - **Development and Testing**: The free tier allows developers to build and test applications without incurring costs, focusing on innovation rather than infrastructure management.
 - **Unpredictable Workloads**: Applications with variable or unpredictable demand benefit from automatic scaling, ensuring performance during peak times and cost savings during low activity periods.
 - **Microservices Architectures**: Serverless databases complement microservices by providing scalable, independent data stores that align with the dynamic nature of microservices environments.